IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 OSS/Orchestrator requests the MDSC to set up L2/L3 VPN network services through mechanisms outside this document's scope.

-There are two prominent workflow cases when the MDSC multi-layer coordination is initiated:
+There are two prominent workflow cases when the MDSC multi-technology coordination is initiated:

 -  Initiated by request from the OSS/Orchestration layer to setup